nguyenvukhang/kitty2/docs/rc_protocol.rst

     {
         "cmd": "command name",
-        "version": "<kitty version>",
+        "version": "<alatty version>",
         "no_response": "<Optional Boolean>",
-        "kitty_window_id": "<Optional value of the KITTY_WINDOW_ID env var>", "payload": "<Optional JSON object>"
+        "alatty_window_id": "<Optional value of the ALATTY_WINDOW_ID env var>", "payload": "<Optional JSON object>"
     }

 The ``version`` above is an array of the form :code:`[0, 14, 2]`.
-If you are developing a standalone client, use the kitty version that you are developing against.
-Using a version greater than the version of the kitty instance you are talking to, will cause a failure.
+If you are developing a standalone client, use the alatty version that you are developing against.
+Using a version greater than the version of the alatty instance you are talking to, will cause a failure.

-Set ``no_response`` to ``true`` if you don't want a response from kitty.
+Set ``no_response`` to ``true`` if you don't want a response from alatty.

 The optional payload is a JSON object that is specific to the actual command being sent.
 The fields in the object for every command are documented below.